maickrau/GraphAligner/README.md

 - `--seeds-mem-count` MEM seeds.
 Use the longest n maximal exact matches for alignment. -1 for all MEMs
 - `--seeds-mxm-length` MUM/MEM minimum length.
 Don't use MUMs/MEMs shorter than n
 - `--seeds-mxm-cache-prefix` MUM/MEM file cache prefix.
 Store the MUM/MEM index into disk for reuse.
 Recommended unless you are sure you won't align to the same graph multiple times
 - `--seeds-first-full-rows` Don't use seeds.
-Instead uses the DP alignment on the first row fully.
+Instead use the DP alignment on the first row.
 The runtime depends on the size of the graph so this is very slow.
 Not recommended